VLety/fastApiProject/README.md

-# PoC API server solution based on FastAPI framework with clean AWS EC2 Ubuntu server setup
+# PoC REST API server solution based on FastAPI framework with clean AWS EC2 Ubuntu server setup

 > [!NOTE]
 > * Purpose: Intended for educational and promotional needs
 > * Audience: Python Junior+ and Middle level with linux DevOps skills
 > * Tech description: FastAPI & Swagger UI (with automatic interactive documentation), SQLite DB and OAuth2 authorization with Password (and hashing), Bearer with JWT tokens together with Role-based access control (RBAC) permissions model

 > [!TIP]
 > This solution is presented in the most simple to learn form without using Docker technology or a full-fledged WSGI HTTP Server such as Gunicorn (with Multiple worker process management).
-We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework and this is sufficient for our needs.
+We will simply use the Uvicorn ASGI web server that is already built into FastAPI framework and this is sufficient for PoC, Prototyping or even MVP needs.

+> [!IMPORTANT]
+> However, for full use of the solution in a production environment, it is recommended to add Docker delivery technology, Gunicorn WSGI HTTP Server with Automatic Multiple worker process management instead of Uvicorn and a PostgreSQL database (AWS RDS will be good).

 ## Project Tech stacks:
 * Python 3.10+
 * FastAPI as a base project framework [read more](https://fastapi.tiangolo.com)